GregShiner/cmpsc-470-final/docs/docs.md

 | `<`      | Less than              | `(< 3 5)`            |
 | `>=`     | Greater than or equal  | `(>= 5 5)`           |
 | `<=`     | Less than or equal     | `(<= 3 5)`           |
+NOTE: All comparison operators requires inputs to be either both ints or both floats.
+They will always output a `Bool` type

 ### Control Structures